cesarFuhr/cesarfuhr.dev-app/content/2022_02_07-distributed_rate_limiting_in_go.md

 }
 ```

-The new <span class="highlight">limit</span> function is really simple, because all the refilling and token requisition logic was extracted and is abstracted by the interface.
+The new **limit** function is really simple, because all the refilling and token requisition logic was extracted and is abstracted by the interface.

 ```go